JohannesMP/com.johannesmp.blog/_posts/2017-02-19-understanding-symbolic-links.md

 printf(r_a);   // 5
 ```

 A Symbolic link is very similar to a reference.
 For the user touching the reference, they don't know or care that **`r_a`** is effectively a proxy and not its own discrete location in memory.
-They are modifying it as if it was its own int.
+They are modifying it as if it was its own `int`.

 Let's try re-creating this example with symlinks.